 God put so much weight in words to the extent where he said life and death was found in the power of words.
-There are people who released careless words to other people and those people’s spirits were crushed and those people are walking around dead inside.
+There are people who released careless words to other people and those people’s spirits were crushed.
 Sometimes these words were said, many years ago.
 That is why the bible constantly tells us to bridle our tongues and season our words with salt.
-When we speak to people we just don’t speak to their physical bodies, we also speak to their spirits and souls, the mind can forget, but the soul never forgets.
+When we speak to people we just don’t speak to their physical bodies, we also speak to their soul, the mind can forget, but the soul never forgets, impressions of hurt are made on our souls.
 The hurtful words abusers release to people keep on replaying in the people’s subconscious, as a mocking spirit and it persecutes them wherever they go.
 However, what people said about you or how they treated you has nothing to do with you.
 Please counteract the words of demons with God’s word.
 Read affirming words of what God thinks about you and believe the truth in it.
 Don’t just read it, mediate on it.
 Meditating on God’s word is important, because it hides the word on your heart.
 Verses that talk about your self worth in Christ are found in – Isaiah 43:4, Psalms 139:13-15, Luke 12:6-7, Genesis 1:27, Ephesians 1:4-6, Song of Solomon 4:7, Psalm 100:3, Romans 5:8, Psalm 27:10, Proverbs 31:25, 1 Peter 2:9.

 • BE KIND TO YOURSELF